SAP-samples/teched2024-XP280/exercises/ex4/README.md

 - Subscription to the SAP Build Process Automation application.
 - Assignment of the role collections to the users to access the application.

 As before we leverage a module for these tasks that is available in the folder `modules/build_process_automation`.
-The structure an content corresponds to the previous exercise.
+The structure corresponds to the previous exercise.
 Take a few minutes to review the files in the module.
-Use this a  knowledge check from the previous exercise.
+Use this as a knowledge check from the previous exercise.

 Once finished let us start to integrate the module into our main configuration.

 ## Exercise 4.2 - Configure the SAP Build Code module

-After completing these steps you will have enhanced the configuration to setup SAP Build Process Automation.
+After completing these steps, you will have enhanced the configuration to setup SAP Build Process Automation.

-1. As the new module comes with a new variables we must add them to our configuration.
+1. As the new module comes with a new variables, we must add them to our configuration.
 Open the `variables.tf` file, add the following code and safe your changes:

    ``` terraform
    variable "process_automation_admins" {